ASTROCYTOMA

 Astrocytoma Defined

-The glial cells known as astrocytes, which occur in the brain and spinal cord and have a star-like structure, can develop into a specific type of tumor known as an astrocytoma.
-The brain’s other regions may get affected by these uncommon malignancies.
-However, older men appear more likely to develop an astrocytoma than children or individuals of any age.
-Doctors categorize spinal cord Astrocytomas into four classes based on scientific studies in medicine:
+Glial cells called astrocytes, found in the brain and spinal cord and shaped like stars, can grow into a type of tumor called an astrocytoma.
+These uncommon tumors can also spread to other regions of the brain.
+Older men appear more likely to develop an astrocytoma than children or people of any other age group.

 Grade I